ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Flake8
 ~~~~~~
-`flake8`_ is a Python tool for enforcing code styling.
-It is a wrapper
+`Flake8`_ is a Python tool for enforcing code styling.
+It is a wrapper around
-around the following three tools: `PyFlakes`_, `pycodestyle`_, and
+the following three tools: `PyFlakes`_, `pycodestyle`_, and `Ned Batchelder's
-`Ned Batchelder's McCabe script for complexity`_.
-Flake8 runs all three tools at once,
+McCabe script for complexity`, also known as `mccabe`_.
+Flake8 runs all three
-checking the code against a variety of style rules, such as line length,
+tools at once, checking the code against a variety of style rules, such as line
-code complexity, and whitespace.
+length, code complexity, and whitespace.

 Configuring Flake8
 ------------------